folkertvanheusden/badank/README.md

 ----------

 Badank is a simple tournament manager.
 It can let 2 or more Go/Baduk programs battle (as long as they "speak" GTP).
+On a multicore system, it can multiple games in parallel.
-The result is a pgn-file containing (only) the results, this can then be analyzed using BayesElo or Ordo.
+The result is a an sgf-file (for further analysis) and a pgn-file.
+The pgn-file only contains the results and is created for processing with BayesElo and/or Ordo.
-It also outputs an sgf-file that allows you to further analyze the games that have been played.

 I use it myself to verify if a change to my Go program made it play better (or worse) ELO-wise.